-In the 8th and 9th centuries, what was now Warwickshire was part of the Kingdom of Mercia.
-This kingdom ended in the late 9th century and 874 large parts of Mercia were ceded to the Danish conquerors by King Alfred's contract with the Danish leader Guthrum.
-Because of its location between the borders of two kingdoms, Warwickshire had to create a defense against the risk of a Danish invasion.
-This task was carried out by Ethelfleda, "Lady of the Mercians" and daughter of King Alfred, who was responsible for the construction of the first parts of Warwick Castle.
+Because of its location between the borders of two kingdoms, Warwickshire had to create a defence against the threat of Danish invasion.
+This task was carried out by Ethelfleda, “Lady of the Mercians” and daughter of King Alfred, who was responsible for building the first parts of Warwick Castle.
+Defences against the Danes were also built in Tamworth (Tamworth Castle).

 Once upon a time - this is how the story could begin - actually, many years ago we were on the English canals with one of the so-called Narrowboats for 10 days.